arimger/Unity-Editor-Toolbox/README.md

 ## System Requirements
 Unity 2018.x or newer

 ## Installation

 - Install Editor Toolbox package:
-	- 1 way: Copy and paste `Editor Toolbox` directory into your project (basically into `Asset` directory or somewhere deeper)
-	- 2 way: Find Unity Package Manager (Window/Package Manager) and add package using this git URL:
+	- 1 way: Find Unity Package Manager (Window/Package Manager) and add package using this git URL:
 	```
 	https://github.com/arimger/Unity-Editor-Toolbox.git#upm
 	```
+	- 2 way: Copy and paste `Editor Toolbox` directory into your project (Assets/...)
 - Open Edit/Project Settings/Editor Toolbox window
 - If Toolbox Editor Settings is not available, press "Try to find the settings file" button or create new
 - Manage settings in your way